 Those personal experiences of being a patient and a mother changed me and gave me a sense of what was important.
 I want to help change the experience of new motherhood from one of isolation to feeling as a part of a community and receiving full medical care.

-Johanna Luttrell joined Push in 2021 in the role of Deputy Director.
+Dr. Luttrell joined PUSH in 2021 in the role of Deputy Director of Programs and now serves on the Board of Directors and the Fundraising and Grants Committee.
 She is also an instructional assistant professor at the Hobby School of Public Affairs, University of Houston.
-Johanna has a Ph.D. from University of Oregon and moved to Texas in 2013.
+Dr. Luttrell has a Ph.D. from University of Oregon and moved to Texas in 2013.
 She specializes in human rights, race, and gender, and teaches classes in global feminisms, public policy, and ethics.
 Her book, White People and Black Lives Matter: Ignorance, Empathy, and Justice focuses on how the white public can have more empathy for and solidarity with Black-led social movements.
 She also writes on restorative justice.
-Johanna brings her care about feminisms and racial justice to work in maternal and new family health and support.
+Dr. Luttrell brings her care about feminisms and racial justice to work in maternal and new family health and support.